Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria

 \section{Introduction}

-Machine learning (ML) algorithms are being adopted widely in areas ranging from recommendation systems and ad-display, to hiring, loan approvals, and determining recidivism in courts.
-Despite their potential benefits, these algorithms can still exhibit or amplify existing societal biases \citep{machine-bias,zhang2017causal,obermeyer2019dissecting,lambrecht2019algorithmic}.
-In this paper, we explore the interplay of two potential sources of such algorithmic biases: social bias and data bias.
-We use the term social bias or unfairness to mean that an algorithm makes decisions in favor or against individuals in a way that is ``inconsistent'' or discriminatory across groups with different social identities (e.g., race, gender).
-A variety of group fairness criteria (e.g., demographic parity, equalized odds) have been proposed for assessing and preventing these forms of unfairness \citep{mehrabi2021survey,barocas2017fairness}; these criteria typically aim to (approximately) equalize a statistical measure (e.g., selection rate, true positive rate) between different groups.
-We use the term statistical or data bias, on the other hand, to refer to biases in the datasets used to train the algorithm.
+Machine learning algorithms are being adopted widely in areas ranging from recommendation systems and ad-display, to hiring, loan approvals, and determining recidivism in courts.
+Despite their potential benefits, these algorithms can still exhibit or amplify existing societal biases \cite{machine-bias,obermeyer2019dissecting,lambrecht2019algorithmic}.
+This is referred to as algorithmic \emph{(social) bias} or \emph{unfairness}, as the algorithm makes decisions in favor or against individuals in a way that is inconsistent or discriminatory across groups with different social identities (e.g., race, gender).
+A commonly proposed method for assessing and preventing these forms of unfairness is through \emph{fairness criteria} (e.g, equality of opportunity, equalized odds, or demographic parity) \citep{mehrabi2021survey,barocas2017fairness}.
+These criteria typically require the algorithm to make decisions in a way that (approximately) equalizes a statistical measure (e.g., selection rate, true positive rate) between different groups.

-\emph{Our work identifies the impacts of statistical data biases on the efficacy of existing fairness criteria in addressing social biases.} In particular, existing fairness criteria have been proposed assuming access to unbiased training data when assessing whether an algorithm meets their desired notion of fairness.
-However, it has been widely observed that existing datasets suffer from the biases and errors of prior decision makers \cite{blum2020recovering, fogliato2020fairness, jiang2020identifying, kallus2018residual, wick2019unlocking}.
-Any data-driven decision rule is inevitably only as good as the data it is trained on; training an algorithm to meet a fairness constraint is no exception.
-As a result, a decision maker's attempts to attain a desired notion of (demographic) fairness by imposing a fairness constraint can be thwarted by statistical data biases.
-However, as we show both analytically and numerically, existing fairness criteria differ considerably in their robustness against different statistical biases.
+Despite the rising interest in this approach to developing fair algorithms, existing fairness criteria have been largely proposed and evaluated assuming access to unbiased training data.
+However, existing datasets are often themselves \emph{statistically biased} due to biases or errors made during data collection, labeling, feature measurement, etc \cite{blum2020recovering, fogliato2020fairness, jiang2020identifying, kallus2018residual, wick2019unlocking}.
+Any machine learning algorithm is inevitably only as good as the data it is trained on, and so attempts to attain a desired notion of fairness can be thwarted by biases in the training dataset.